 Homepage of the site 'What to do with your life?'

-This summary is only understandable if you have already studied the preceding questions.
+This synthesis is only understandable if you have already studied the preceding questions.

-Ability to behave well in a constructive group.
-Individuals tend to be at an intermediate level between the extremes described in the following table.
+Ability to behave well within a constructive group.
+Individuals tend to find themselves at an intermediate level between the extremes described in the table below.

 Objective